-CTC has a Deferred Share Unit Plan for Executives (the Deferred Share Unit Plan for Executives) whereby an Executive and any employee of an affiliate of the Company designated by the MRC Committee may elect to receive all or a portion of their STIP awards for any fiscal year in DSUs.
-An Executive who has elected to participate in the Deferred Share Unit Plan for Executives may change or revoke his or her election, provided that such change or revocation will be effective with respect to STIP awards for fiscal years commencing after the change or revocation is filed with the Company.
+CTC has a Deferred Share Unit Plan for Executives whereby an Executive and any employee of an affiliate of the Company designated by the MRC Committee may elect to receive all or a portion of their STIP awards for any fiscal year in DSUs.

+For more information on CTC's Deferred Share Unit Plan for Executives, see Deferred Share Unit Plan for Executives on page 65.